 Chris Cleveland smoked his first joint at age 12, the initial step on a 30-year journey with drugs.
-He remembers his age because that year his father, an ex-Marine, and his mother, president of the New Mexico Broadcasters' Association, finally divorced.
+He remembers his age because that year his father, a Marine, and his mother, president of the New Mexico Broadcasters' Association, finally divorced.
 Even before the divorce, his parents worked long hours.

 "I had the freedom to do whatever I wanted," he recalls, "And it wasn't a good thing."

 By 16, his high school asked him to leave.